 Generate Amazon Associate Product Advertising API Keys #

-Click here to know how create an Amazon Web Services account and generate Amazon Web Services Access Key IDs and Secret Key IDs.
+Click here to know how to create an Amazon Web Services account and generate Amazon Web Services Access Key IDs and Secret Key IDs.

-If you purchased our products through a VoIPTools Partner, your Partner will provide first level support.
-Partners have access to 100% free technical support, provided they participate actively in the troubleshooting process.
+If you’ve purchased our products through a VoIPTools Partner, rest assured that they provide first-level support at no additional cost.
+Partners have access to 100% free technical assistance and actively participate in the troubleshooting process.

-If you purchase “Installation Support’ our support team can login to your servers and install and configure all our tools for you.
-This includes installing SQL Server Express and Internet Information Server if required.
-Our team will work with you to configure our applications to best meet your needs.
+For a more hands-on experience, consider our “Installation Support” package.
+Our expert support team can log in to your servers, and install and configure all our tools.
+This comprehensive service includes setting up SQL Server Express and Internet Information Server if necessary.
+We’ll work closely with you to tailor our applications to meet your requirements.